 Cary also contends that the Medicare Contractor's approach does not fully compensate the hospital for its fixed and semi-fixed inpatient operating costs.
-Cary reasons that, if variable costs are to be excluded from inpatient operating costs when calculating the VDA, there should also be a corresponding decrease to the DRG payment for variable costs.
+Cary maintains that there are multiple levels of "interpretation" of the relevant regulations (42 C.F.R. §§ 412.92(e) and 412.108(d)) and guidance (PRM 15-1 § 2810.1).
+Cary believes that the correct interpretation requires a corresponding decrease be made to the portion of DRG payment related to payment of variable costs for any variable costs that are excluded from inpatient operating costs when calculating the VDA.
 This method, Cary maintains, would assure an accurate matching of revenue with expenses, because the DRG payment is intended to cover both fixed and variable costs.
 Cary also references the fact that CMS essentially adopted this approach when it prospectively changed the final rule for calculating VDA payments, starting in FFY 2018.